 SAPs Accessed by this Functional Resource

-The CCSDS 401 Space Link Carrier Reception FR accesses the Return IF SignalSAP.
+The CCSDS 401 Space Link Carrier Reception FR accesses the Received RF Carrier SignalSAP.

 SAPs Hosted by this Functional Resource

 The CCSDS 401 Space Link Carrier Reception FR has a Received Physical Channel Symbols SAP that can be accessed by zero or more Accessors.